eigenlucy/eigenlucy.github.io/_projects/diyhrt.md

 # DIY level monitoring

 I have found two promising alternatives to traditional blood tests thus far:
 * 1) Urinalysis based fertility monitors.
-I use a smart device called Inito.
+I use a smart device called <a href="https://try.inito.com/hormone-tracking">Inito</a>.
 There is a camera system that attaches to the back of my phone and test strips that cost a few bucks each.
 This measures secondary metabolites in urine, and is thus note especially accurate.
 It's made to be tracking periods, which leads to some annoyances in with the UX.
 But I have found this reliable gives me a good insight into the state of my levels.
 * 2) Saliva based fertility analyzers, namely <a href="https://ovul.ai">Ovul</a>.
 These are electronic tongue based fertility anlyzers.
 I have one on the way, and haven't learned much from what's online, but as an enose/etongue research enthusiast I'm pretty exicted about this one.
 Plus, not needing test strips is killer.
 Once this gets in, I'll test both systems against bloodwork.